lishiyo/twincore-prototype/memory-bank/v0/activeContext.md

 - Implementing thorough error handling in all database operations
 - Setting up test fixtures for clean database state between tests
 - Verified Qdrant client 1.7.0 works with server 1.7.4; adjusted `delete_vectors` implementation for compatibility
-- Created a coordinated ingestion pipeline through the IngestionService that:
+- Created a coordinated ingestion pipeline through the IngestionService
-  - Handles text embedding generation
-  - Stores data in Qdrant with consistent metadata
-  - Creates and maintains the knowledge graph in Neo4j with proper relationships
-  - Properly handles different source types (messages, documents)
-  - Manages privacy and twin interaction flags across both databases
-- Created comprehensive mock data representing the prototype's requirements:
+- Created comprehensive mock data representing the prototype's requirements
-  - Combined the project brief mock data with additional examples
-  - Added helper functions for easier data access and manipulation
-  - Included example queries to document intended usage patterns
+- **Created a dedicated `DataSeederService` to separate seeding concerns from the `IngestionService`, adhering to the Single Responsibility Principle.**

 ## Tech Stack
 - Backend: FastAPI (Python)